carpentries/instructor-training/learners/demo_lessons.md

 This means that the content of later episodes in a lesson is likely to depend on the steps that have taken place earlier in the lesson.

-The _Recommended Starting Points_ column of the tables below provides a list of episodes that do not depend heavily on any of the preceding content in the lesson.
+The _Recommended Episodes_ column of the tables below provides a list of episodes that do not depend heavily on any of the preceding content in the lesson.
 **If you choose to teach one of the episodes not in this list of recommendations, you should take care to ensure that you have everything set up